phphaus/crm-contact-module/README.md

 ## Assumptions
 - The task mentions many fixed requirements and well as the word "production grade code", which as a consequence makes "time" the only variable within the scope-quality-time triad.
 Given the limited time allocated to this task, and the open-ended nature of "production grade code" the author has decided that the main assessment criteria would be around architecture and code quality, rather than having a functional and working prototype.
 - There are many different ways to develop and integrate Laravel modules.
 All come with their own pros and cons and the decision to go with each approach depends heavily on existing processes, tooling and ways of working.
-For this example, the decision was made to develop this module as a standalone module.
+For this example, I made the decision to develop this module as a standalone package.
-  - This module can be tested in isolation and published and integrated into the wider CRM solution once the pipeline and test for the module passes.
+  - This module can be tested in isolation and published and integrated into the wider CRM solution once the pipeline and tests for the module pass.
   - While in development, a lean Laravel installation could be added to the codebase (effectively making it a microservice) to have access to artesan and the same tooling the wider CRM would have.
 Alterntively, the team could work with symlinks or locally published modules instead.
   - A completely alternative approach would be to have a monolithic repository for the CRM, with all modules being developed alongside each other.
 This approach has all the typical advantages and disadvantages of monoliths.
   - Given the elasticity of the requirements and its "esoteric" nature, it is not clear which approach would be better suited.